not-fl3/miniquad/README.md

 # Non goals

-* Ultimate safety.
-Safe functions should be safe in Rust's definition of safe, but some things may be unsafe and will be marked with "unsafe".
-Fill free to provide safety abstraction in the user code than!
+* Ultimate type safety.
+Library should be entirely safe in Rust's definition of safe - no UB or memory unsafety.
+But correct GPU state is not type guaranteed.
+Feel free to provide safety abstraction in the user code than!

 * High end API, like Vulkan/DirectX 12.
 Take a look on [gfx-rs](https://github.com/gfx-rs/gfx) or [vulkano](https://github.com/vulkano-rs/vulkano) instead!